 Welcome to Rogers Street Fishing Village

-Celebrating 175 years of commercial fishing.
+Celebrating over 175 years of commercial fishing.

 Rogers Street Fishing Village and Great Lakes Coast Guard Museum exhibits an 1886 historic lighthouse, shipwreck displays and artifacts, and of course our commercial fishing exhibits.
-For 175 years, commercial fishermen have battled Lake Michigan for their living and even today, fish tugs haul in the day’s catch.
+For over 175 years, commercial fishermen have battled Lake Michigan for their living and even today, fish tugs haul in the day’s catch.

 Our Life Saving Station, commissioned in 1877, (today known as the U.S.Coast Guard) has witnessed many dramatic rescues…and tragic outcomes.
 Our 1886 pierhead lighthouse, now located at the Museum, is silent witness to the wrecks and rescues off our dangerous shores.
 On the National Register of Historic Places, our museum complex is located on the banks of the East Twin River, the traditional headquarters of the Two Rivers Commercial Fishing Fleet.